MSc Building Surveying

 Learning and Teaching

-Teaching methods vary between modules, however it will include lectures, project work and tutorials.
+Teaching methods vary between modules, however it'll include on-campus lectures, project work and tutorials.
+You'll also be expected to complete a significant amount of independent study to complement your learning.

 We provide a friendly, supportive learning environment.
 Our teaching staff are all involved in research or professional practice, so you learn directly from the latest academic and business developments.